openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 ![The add new journal form in the Press manager](../images/add-new-journal.png)

-You will need to fill in the following:
+You will need to fill in the following information:

 - Journal code
   A short abbreviation or word that identifies the journal, for example `orbit`.
 In path mode, this appears in the journal's web address.